“Well, that’s just impossible.”

 It’s taken the willingness to make mistakes, to look like a fool and to say “scusa, non ho capito” over and over again.
 I cared – and still care – more about having a good command of the language than about being afraid to look like an idiot.

 This was me in my first week of school in 2010.
-Let’s say I have only changed slightly.
+Can you find the differences with the me I am now?

 I am making a living in Italy